southy404/spaq/README.md

 - unread counts
 - socket events

----

 ### AI

-Prepared for:

-- motivation
-- insights
-- contextual athlete chat

-Currently based on:

-- athlete profile + stats foundation
+Prepared for motivation, insights, and contextual athlete chat.
+Currently based on athlete profile + stats context.
+Not active in the deployed environment.

 ---